kodecocodes/swift-algorithm-club/Deque/README.markdown

 We have to do something similar for `dequeue()`.
 If you mostly enqueue a lot of elements at the back and mostly dequeue from the front, then you may end up with an array that looks like this:

-	[ x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, 1, 2, 3 ]
+	[ x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, x, 1, 2, 3 ]
 	                                                           |
 	                                                           head

-Those empty spots at the front only get used when you use `enqueueFront()`.
+Those empty spots at the front only get used when you call `enqueueFront()`.
 But if enqueuing objects at the front happens only rarely, this leaves a lot of wasted space.
 So let's add some code to `dequeue()` to clean this up:

 ```swift
   public mutating func dequeue() -> T? {